project-mirrors/forgejo-helm/README.md

     existingSecret: gitea-admin-secret
 ```

+To delete the admin user, set `username` or `password` to an empty value and delete the user in the UI.

-Whether you use the existing Secret or specify a user name and password, there are three modes for how the admin user password is created or set.
+Whether you use the existing Secret or specify a username and password directly, there are three modes for how the admin user password is created or set.

 - `keepUpdated` (the default) will set the admin user password, and reset it to the defined value every time the pod is recreated.
 - `initialOnlyNoReset` will set the admin user password when creating it, but never try to update the password.